ml4ai/dass-wills/design-ideas.md

 1) read the JSON file specified;
 2) extract and organize the resulting information appropriately;
+3) perform any appropriate validity checks;
-3) create a Will object using this information;
+4) create a Will object using this information;
-4) write out the Will object to persistent storage; and
+5) write out the Will object to persistent storage; and
-5) publish the mapping from the testator's ID to the location of the digital will in persistent storage.
+6) publish the mapping from the testator's ID to the location of the digital will in persistent storage.